Choking - infant under 1 year

 If an infant is choking:

-- Tell someone to call 911 while you begin first aid.
+- Tell someone to call 911 or the local emergency number while you begin first aid.

 - If you are alone, shout for help and begin first aid.